 This page will cover the answers to many Frequently Asked Questions, as well as some questions that are asked less frequently!
 Hopefully you can find the answer to your question here or elsewhere on the website!
 If not, don’t worry!
 You can contact us by email, Facebook or Twitter!

 When and where is Series Night?

 Series Night will take place every Thursday, from 7:00pm to 9:30pm.
 We’ll normally start the shows as close to 7:00pm as possible, so make sure you’re on time if you don’t want to miss anything!
-Series Night of this semester (Sept-Dec 2018) is on Thursday, currently in Appleton Tower, Lecture Theatre 1.
+Series Nights this semester (Jan 2019) is are currently in Appleton Tower, Lecture Theatre 3.